gtauzin/kedro-dagster/docs/pages/guide.md

 ### Pipeline

 Kedro pipelines are translated into Dagster jobs.
-Each job can be filtered, scheduled, and assigned an executor via configuration.
+Each job is defined as a filtered pipeline and can be scheduled and assigned an executor and a list of loggers via the `dagster.yml` configuration.

-- **Jobs**: Each pipeline is mapped to a Dagster job.
 - **Filtering**: Jobs are defined granuarily from Kedro pipelines by allowing the filtering of their nodes, namespaces, tags, and inputs/outputs.
+- **Scheduling**: Jobs can be scheduled using cron expressions defined in `dagster.yml`.
+See the [schedules section](guide.md#customizing-schedules) for more details.
+- **Executors**: Jobs can be assigned different executors defined in `dagster.yml`.
+See the [executors section](guide.md#customizing-executors) for more details.
+- **Loggers**: Jobs can be assigned different loggers defined in `dagster.yml`.
+See the [logging section](guide.md#custom-logger-configuration) for more details.

 If one of the datasets involved in the pipeline is a `DagsterPartitionedDataset`, the corresponding job will fan-out the nodes the partitioned datasets are involved in according to the defined partitions.